The refined local Donaldson-Thomas theory of curves: Introduction

 \begin{theorem}[\Cref{thm: refined DT full Aga}] Let $X=\Tot_C(L_1\oplus L_2)$ be a local curve, where $L_1, L_2$ are line bundles over a smooth projective curve $C$ of genus $g$, such that $L_1\otimes L_2\cong \omega_C$.
 Set $\deg L_1=k_1$.
 We have

-\end{theorem} Remarkably, the refined Donaldson-Thomas partition functions computed in \Cref{thm: refined DT full Aga INTRO} establishes a formula\footnote{This formulation of the Aganagic-Schaeffer formula was communicated to us by Yannik Schuler \cite{Schuler-private}.} for the refined topological string of $\Tot_{C}(L_1\oplus L_2)$ proposed by Aganagic-Schaeffer \cite[Eqn.~(4.13)]{AS_black_holes} in string theory, and studied with a TQFT approach in the context of the refined Ooguri-Strominger-Vafa conjecture.
+In particular, the left-hand-side of the second identity is a rational function. \end{theorem} Remarkably, the refined Donaldson-Thomas partition function computed in \Cref{thm: refined DT full Aga INTRO} establishes a conjectural formula\footnote{This formulation of the Aganagic-Schaeffer formula was communicated to us by Yannik Schuler \cite{Schuler-private}.} for the refined topological string of $\Tot_{C}(L_1\oplus L_2)$ proposed by Aganagic-Schaeffer \cite[Eqn.~(4.13)]{AS_black_holes} in string theory, and studied with a topological quantum field theory (TQFT) approach in the context of the refined Ooguri-Strominger-Vafa conjecture.
 In particular, when $X$ is the resolved conifold $\Tot_{\BP^1}(\oO(-1)\oplus \oO(-1))$, \Cref{thm: refined DT full Aga INTRO} reproduces the well-known plethystic exponential expression \eqref{eq_ res con} for the refined topological string originally studied in \cite{IKV_topological_vertex}, and the \emph{motivic} Pandharipande-Thomas partition function computed by Morrison-Mozgovoy-Nagao-Szendr\H{o}i \cite{MMNS_motivic_DT_conifold}.